Plumsail/documents-docs/source/user-guide/processes/examples/auto-populate-pdf-from-plumsail-forms.rst

 To fully automize the generation and flow of your documents, `register a Plumsail account <https://auth.plumsail.com/Account/Register>`_.
 It's easy to get started and save time with the help of Plumsail Documents.

-.. hint:: Check another article on `how to automatically populate fillable PDFs in Power Automate <../../../user-guide/processes/examples/fill-pdf-form-processes.html>`_.
+.. hint:: Check another article on `how to automatically populate fillable PDFs with SharePoint list data in Power Automate <../../../user-guide/processes/examples/fill-pdf-form-processes.html>`_.